 When you invest in the S&P 500 you’re investing in a stock market index (or grouping of selected stocks) of 500 large US companies.
-In order to make the list, the financial services company Standard & Poor (the S&P in the S&P 500 — yes, we think it’s an ironic name, too) applies certain financial-health criteria to companies, such as market capitalisation, monthly trading volume, and more…
+In order to make the list, the financial services company Standard & Poor (the S&P in the S&P 500 — yes, we think it’s an ironic name, too) applies certain financial-health criteria to companies, such as market capitalization, monthly trading volume, and more…

 Look, the point is, the only companies on this list are big and important.
 Many of them are major household names.
 The collective performance of all 500 companies is represented by a number — the index’s price return — that you probably encounter on a daily basis.
 It’s prominently displayed on the homepages of major news sites, and financial news channels update it continuously throughout the day.
 It gets a lot of attention because it provides a helpful snapshot of the overall health of the market.
 How those 500 companies go, so goes the economy, the thinking…goes.

 The S&P 500 also provides financial management companies with the ability to offer index funds that allow investors to invest in all 500 companies at one time.
 An index fund is any fund that invests in a broad swath of companies at one time with the aim of tracking the market.
 The Dow Jones Industrial Average is arguably the most well-known index fund.
 It tracks 30 “blue-chip” stocks as selected by editors of The Wall Street Journal.
 (We know — that’s kind of weird!
 It’s a newspaper!)
 The S&P 500 involves more complicated criteria, and obviously a lot more companies, but they are both stock indexes — groupings of companies an investor can invest in all at one time.